 Running is one of the most simple athletic endeavors humans can do, mainly because no equipment is needed—technically not even shoes (though our 21st century living environment calls for them).
 Running for an hour at 8 mph burns 1,074 calories per hour for a 200-pound person, according to fitness expert Chris Ryan, CSCS, CPT.
 Because it requires a serious amount of energy to move this fast and places quite a lot of demand on your cardiovascular system, most of us can’t sprint or run too fast for too long.
 “The best way to incorporate this exercise is to do 10–20 second sprints (or 100–200 meters, if on a track) and then jog or walk for 60 seconds,” says Roger E. Adams, PhD, Houston-based dietitian and nutritionist and founder of eatrightfitness.com.
 “Keep repeating these intervals until you’ve had enough, or until your sprints look like jogs.”
 Hoping to maximize your workout even more?
 Add a weighted vest to your sprints.
 This will drive up your calorie burn and is much safer than holding dumbbells or using ankle weights.
 Check out these easy ways for walkers to become runners.

-There's a reason some of the world's greatest boxers have relied on jumping rope to train their footwork and increase their heart rate.
-"Jumping rope can burn upwards of 1,074 calories per hour and is an excellent workout for the whole body," says Ryan.
-"Even just a few minutes of jumping rope can get your lungs burning and heart racing."
+There’s a reason some of the world’s greatest boxers have relied on jumping rope to train their footwork and increase their heart rate.
+“Jumping rope can burn upwards of 1,074 calories per hour and is an excellent workout for the whole body,” says Ryan.
+“Even just a few minutes of jumping rope can get your lungs burning and heart racing.”
 One of the best parts of this calorie-torching exercise?
 You can do it almost anywhere, anytime, though few of us can handle it for more than a few minutes straight.
-"The best way to incorporate jumping rope into your exercise regimen is to do intervals," says Dr. Adams.
-"Jump rope for a specified number of reps, say 100, then walk around or in place for 60 seconds.
-Then repeat this interval until you're too tired to jump effectively."
+“The best way to incorporate jumping rope into your exercise regimen is to do intervals,” says Dr. Adams.
+“Jump rope for a specified number of reps, say 100, then walk around or in place for 60 seconds.
+Then repeat this interval until you’re too tired to jump effectively.”
 If you can jump rope for several minutes straight, go for it!
 Otherwise use the interval approach for maximum results.
-A jump rope is one of those great pieces of portable fitness gear to pack on your next vacation.
+Here are the secrets of how to get motivated to work out.

 When it comes to martial arts exercises that burn mega calories, Taekwondo takes the black belt, burning about 937 calories per hour for a 200-pound individual.
 Similar to wrestling or boxing, Taekwondo is a self-defense exercise that originated in Korea and has been around for about 2,000 years.
 Typically, you’d perform the exercise by competing against another person across from you, who is trying to weaken your technique and cause you to let your guard down.
 “The exercise emphasizes speed, power, concentration, reaction force, and breath control among its guiding principles, truly taking on an otherworldly athletic mindset and transforming mind and body to one powerful weapon,” says Ryan.
 However, many people rest quite a bit between movements, so in order to keep this mode of exercise at the top of the calorie-burning spectrum, minimize rest periods and go directly into each of your movements.